 Unlike other battles, if Ramza is KO'd, then he gets flashing stars over his head indicating he will not be turned into a crystal, and the NPCs complete the battle normally.
 It is in fact, almost impossible to lose this battle.

 Interestingly, if you take the time during the flashback to level Ramza up to a higher level than he was in this scene, it will carry over to the rest of the game.
 Meaning that Ramza could, in theory, go from being a fair match for the brigands to curb-stomping them within one in-game day.

 In two Tactics Ogre releases: Let us Cling Together and The Knight of Lodis, you play the first few levels with the support of very powerful, experienced units (the Zenobians in LuCT, and Rictor + Orsen in KoL.)
 You're separated from these powerhouses quickly, and left commanding nothing but a bunch of poorly-armed rookies.

-Also in Orge Battle 64, during an Escort Mission where the player has to protect prince Yumil, which is kept from being nearly as bad most missions of its kind by the fact that he's protected by four black knights, a high level melee class that isn't available to you until much later in the game.
-Unlike most examples on this page however, the black knights are guaranteed to rip through everything because while they're much stronger than anything the enemy throws at you in the level, you can't control them and they never stop heal, meaning they can die if they get worn down by too many fights.
+Also in Orge Battle 64, during an Escort Mission where the player has to protect prince Yumil as he marches to the end of the map to the enemy fort, which is kept from being nearly as bad most missions of its kind by the fact that he's protected by four black knights, a high level melee class that isn't available to you, and you won't be seeing as enemies, until much later in the game.
+Unlike most examples on this page however, while the black knights are much stronger than anything the enemy throws at you in the level and likely to rip through anything in their, you can't control them, and they never stop heal.
+Because of this, they don't guarantee a victory since they can die if the player lets them get into too many fights.

 The final campaign in Heroes of Might and Magic V: Tribes of the East starts with a level 25 Zehir, but as he has to pay with experience to move his flying city, the very first summon (enforced in a cutscene) promptly drops him to level 8.